Cheshire Constabulary

-Cheshire Constabulary is the territorial police force responsible for policing the English unitary authorities of Cheshire East, Cheshire West and Chester, Borough of Halton and Borough of Warrington.
-The force is responsible for policing an area of 946 sqmi with a population of approximately 1 million.
+Cheshire Constabulary is the territorial police force responsible for policing the ceremonial county of Cheshire in North West England, comprising the unitary authorities of Cheshire East, Cheshire West and Chester, Borough of Halton and Borough of Warrington.
+The force is responsible for policing an area of 946 sqmi with a population of approximately 1 million people.

 Chief Constable Mark Roberts was appointed in 2021.
-The deputy chief constable is Julie Cooke, appointed in April 2019.
+The deputy chief constable is Chris Armitt, appointed in September 2021.